shiraji/shiraji.github.io/source/_posts/2018-03-04-how-to-kontribute-v3.markdown

 This blog entry does not explain how to use git/github and how to write Kotlin.

+Since I mainly contribute to Kotlin plguin features, this blog post focus on how to contribute kotlin plugin.
+However, once you undersntand how to do it, it is really easy to contribute to Kotlin Languages, Kotlin JS or Kotlin Native because it is in the same repository.

 ## Outline

 * Setup
 * Communication
-* Recommended Ways to Kontribute
+* 1st Recommended Ways to Kontribute
 * Developing/Testing Kotlin plugin

 ## Setup